a caregiver showing a phone to an old lady

 Patience and Adaptability

 Every client has unique needs and preferences.
 Some may require more hands-on assistance, while others primarily need companionship and social interaction.
-Being adaptable and patient helps companions provide the best possible care.
+Being adaptable and patient helps a companion worker provide the best possible care.

 Organizational and Time-Management Skills